 - All seniors complete a year-long project, an in-depth study on a topic of choice.
 The project is phased in over the course of a year, allowing seniors to learn long-range planning skills and to connect their academic study to a hands-on project that contributes to society.
 Students present their final projects to the Clark community during an exhibition night prior to graduation.

 Our High School Course Guide includes more detail about the opportunities and resources available to CPS high school students.
 Students and their families are encouraged to use the High School Course Guide to plan their educational pathway.
 The guide includes course descriptions, information about early college credit and alternative credit programs, and more.
 Graduation requirements, grade reporting, report cards and other policies and procedures are also included in the guide.

 Honors-level Core Courses

-All core courses are taught at the honors level, with 4 years of English, Math, Science, and Social Studies required.
-English and Social Studies have overlapping content, giving students a deeper learning experience.
+All core courses are taught at the honors level, with four years of English, math, science and social studies required.
+English and social studies have overlapping content, giving students a deeper learning experience.